 Step 1 – Create Bootable Media

-You need another computer that works fine to begin with.
+You need another computer that works fine, to begin with.
 So, plug either the DVD/CD or USB you used in solution (4) above into this working computer.
-Creating a bootable media as this will help you gain access to your drive so that Recoverit can help you retrieve your data.
+Creating bootable media as this will help you gain access to your drive so that Recoverit can help you retrieve your data.

 Once the CD/DVD or USB is plugged in, download and install Recoverit Data Recovery.
 Select the option to "Recover from Crash Computer" under the tab "Advanced Recovery", then select "Start".